 96413 CPT Chemotherapy administration, intravenous infusion technique; up to 1 hour, single or initial substance

-+96415 CPT Each additional hour (add-on code; list separately in addition to primary code)
++96415 CPT Each additional hour (list separately in addition to code for primary)

 Key ICD-10-CM Diagnosis Codes